Photo Contest: FAQs

 Chosen from among the 50 finalist photos, the Nonprofit Honoree Prize will be awarded to the photo that most powerfully tells the story of a nonprofit (charity), a NGO, or an organization making a positive impact in their community.
-This is a separate prize category and will not be judged with our top 40 finalists.
-The Envision Kindness staff will select up to 10 additional photos to be considered for the Nonprofit Honoree prize.
-The Our World Is Kind judges will pick the best image from that group.
 Only one prize is awarded to each photo.
 If an image is selected for more than one prize, the prize with the greatest value will be awarded.
 50% of the prize will go to the photographer, and 50% will go to the featured nonprofit.
 Do you know a nonprofit doing amazing work in your community?
 This category could be for you!

 No. Due to the large number of submissions, only photos eligible for prizes will be notified of their status after the judging period ends.
-This includes the top 40 finalists (10 selected through voting and 30 selected by Envision Kindness) and the top ten photos eligible for the Nonprofit Honoree prize as well as the Caring and Connection prize.
+This includes the top 50 finalists (10 selected through voting and 40 selected by Envision Kindness).

 Each photo must be a separate submission.
 You are allowed up to five submissions.

-Yes, but photographs must be uploaded by 11:59 PM Eastern Standard Time on May 15, 2022.
-We follow US law in awarding all prizes–unfortunately, photographers from some countries including Iran, Russia, and Belarus may not be eligible to receive the prize money.
+Yes, but photographs must be uploaded by 11:59 PM Eastern Standard Time on September 20, 2023.
+We follow US law in awarding all prizes–unfortunately, according to US law, photographers from some countries including Iran, Russia, and Belarus may not be eligible to receive the prize money.
 In that case, we will donate the prize money to an international charity in the photographer’s name.

 In order to be displayed in our online gallery without being stretched or distorted, photographs must be submitted in .jpeg, .jpg or .gif format, edited for the web, at least 3,000 pixels wide, 300 dpi, Adobe RGB, and no larger than 10 MB in JPG or TIFF.
 Mobile photographs must be submitted at their highest resolution.

 Yes.
 Please check that your photo is a high-resolution image.
-Most smartphones have the capabilities of taking high-resolution images.
+Most smartphones are able to take high-resolution images.